vinh123456789/EzHomeLab/docs/adguard-home.md

 Edit the interfaces via `Network > Interfaces`, click `Edit` in the `lan` interface.
 ![OpenWRT interface](./assets/adguard-home/1.png)

-By default, the `LAN` interface will use `br-lan` as it device which is not needed in our case, I would suggest you change it to `eth0`.
+By default, the `LAN` interface will use `br-lan` as its device, which is not needed in our case.
+I would suggest you change it to `eth0`.
 ![OpenWRT edit lan](./assets/adguard-home/2.png)

-Run the following command via `SSH` which I copied from OpenWRT AdGuard Home guide with some edits.
+Run the following command via `SSH`, which I copied from the OpenWRT AdGuard Home guide with some edits.
 ```sh
 NET_ADDR=$(/sbin/ip -o -4 addr list eth0 | awk 'NR==1{ split($4, ip_addr, "/"); print ip_addr[1] }')